Lotteries in the United States: States with no lotteries

 Among the states that do not have lotteries, Alabama cites religious objections and Utah's state constitution bans all forms of gambling.
 Nevada's gambling industry has lobbied against a state lottery there, fearing the competition; similarly, the Mississippi Gaming Commission expressed concern that a state lottery would constitute a "competing force" for gambling dollars spent at Mississippi casinos.
-Despite this, in August 2018, Mississippi passed legislation to create a state lottery.
-Governor Phil Bryant expressed his support for the lottery to fund transportation in the state and has indicated he will sign the bill.
-Sales, initially only scratch tickets, began on November 25, 2019.
+In August 2018, Mississippi passed legislation to create a state lottery.
+Governor Phil Bryant expressed his support for the lottery to fund transportation in the state and sales, initially only scratch tickets, began on November 25, 2019.
 Mega Millions and Powerball tickets became available to the state on January 30, 2020.

 Alaska and Hawaii, being outside the contiguous United States, have not felt the pressure of losing sales to competitors.
 However, in February 2020, Alaska's governor Mike Dunleavy introduced legislation proposing the establishment of an Alaska Lottery Corporation, as part of an effort to overcome a budgetary deficit.